Metrics

 The single decision that drives metric design is: how many upstream entities does one connector process talk to?

 • N=1 (single-robot connector, single-PLC connector, etc.): service.instance.id already identifies the process.
-Don’t add a robot_id / device_id attribute on per-call metrics — it would duplicate the Resource attribute that the OTEL collector already attaches.
+Don’t add a robot_id / device_id attribute on per-call metrics — it would duplicate the Resource attribute that the OTel collector already attaches.

 • N>1 (FleetConnector for a fleet manager API, gateway controlling many doors, etc.): add the entity id as a per-call attribute.
 Use attrs_from_self("robot_id") for instance-bound calls; pass it explicitly to .add() / .record() for ad-hoc sites.